marklit/datafluent_pg/README.md

 $ git clone https://github.com/fivethirtyeight/data.git ~/538data
 ```

 Make sure you can access a PostgreSQL database on your machine.
-Here I'm creating an ``intel`` database for the ``mark`` user on my Ubuntu 20 machine.
+Below I'll grant access to my account on my Ubuntu 20 machine.
+Please adjust the username and password for your system.

 ```bash
 $ sudo -u postgres \